 Take your cue from pretty much every business lender out there and request to see your borrower’s personal credit score.
-Lenders (that means you!) almost always require a minimum personal credit score, because those scores are a good barometer of an individual’s responsibility with their financial obligations—namely, their ability repay their debt agreements in full and on time.
+Lenders (that means you!) almost always require a minimum personal credit score, because those scores are a good measure of an individual’s financial responsibility—namely, their ability repay their debts in full and on time.

 The higher the better in a potential borrower’s credit score, but in general you’ll want to look for borrowers with scores above 650.
 If they’re a business owner, you’ll want to check up on their business credit score, too.